My Arms Keep Missing You

 "My Arms Keep Missing You" is a song by Rick Astley released in 1987 as the second half of a double A-side single.
-The first A-side is the pop standard "When I Fall in Love".
+The first A-side is a cover of the pop standard "When I Fall in Love".
 "My Arms Keep Missing You" was released as an independent single in Germany and reached number 6.
 The song's first appearance on an album was the 2002 compilation Greatest Hits, and it later appeared on the 2010 expanded version of Hold Me in Your Arms as a bonus track.
-The track is also slated to appear on the upcoming remastered edition of Whenever You Need Somebody, which is due for release on 20 May 2022.
+The song also appeared on the remastered edition of Whenever You Need Somebody, which was released on 20 May 2022.
 In addition, a digital EP was released on 13 April 2022, including the single and its remixes.
+The song was also included on a limited edition 12" double A-side red vinyl issue of the "Love This Christmas" single, along with "When I Fall in Love".

+Critical reception

+In a review published in Smash Hits, Lola Borg considered "My Arms Keep Missing You" as "truly splendid", adding that Astley "gears himself into shuffly dance mode and sounds exactly like himself".